A History of the Persecution of the Unvaccinated in Covid Era Canada

 Vaccinated and unvaccinated Canadians had vastly different views on the war and the measures Canada should take in response.
 Unvaccinated people were much more skeptical of the narrative that seemed to unite the rest of the country in anger.

 This was perhaps a sign that the division in Canadian society between vaccinated and unvaccinated people may indicate a more fundamental split, that between those who uncritically follow the dominant narratives and those that don’t.

 This is, however, not to say that there cannot be good reasons for people to get vaccinated or to support tough actions against Russia, nor that there cannot be bad reasons not to get vaccinated or to oppose tough actions against Russia.
-The Venn diagram of people who got vaccinated and people who oppose tough actions against Russia is not a circle.
+And the Venn diagram of people who got vaccinated and people who oppose tough actions against Russia is not a circle.

-An even more interesting poll would have asked the people who respectively supported and opposed tougher actions against Russia not whether they themselves were vaccinated but whether they supported vaccine passports and mandates.
+An even more interesting poll could have asked the people who respectively supported and opposed tougher actions against Russia not whether they themselves were vaccinated but whether they supported vaccine passports and mandates.
 The overlap between those who opposed vaccine passports and those who oppose tougher sanctions against Russia may have been greater still.